kolasss/not_monads/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 To release from docker container make sure your host have access to key `ssh-add -l` and `ssh -T git@github.com`, if no access run `ssh-add`.
 Then you can release with `bundle exec rake release`.

+To run specs `bundle exec rspec`, to run rubocop `bundle exec rubocop`.

 ## License